SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 ### How do I configure slime islands?

 As of 1.18.2, datapacks have a lot more control over structures.
-You can find our placement settings for islands in the mod JAR, and copy them into a datapack to replace our settings. __To disable, make the structures array empty__.
+You can find our placement settings for islands in the mod JAR, and copy them into a datapack to replace our settings. __To disable, make the structures array empty__, or use [the Mantle command](/docs/commands/mantle#structure-set).
 See [The Minecraft Wiki](https://minecraft.wiki/w/Structure_set) for more info, such as how to make them more or less common.

 ### What mods are compatible with Tinkers?